 Substitutions and Variations

-- If you're not vegan you can use regular eggs.
+- If you're not vegan you can use regular large eggs.

 - No pumpkin spice in the pantry?
 Use cinnamon and a pinch of nutmeg instead.